Know First.

 Three complementary layers: ABS transaction volumes (what was spent), Google Trends distress signals (what households are searching for), and CBA/NAB sentiment data (how households feel).
 Together they paint a more complete behavioural picture than any single source.

-AHI Score API →Cost of living data without income context is only half the picture.
+Are households keeping pace?Cost of living data without income context is only half the picture.
 This overlay tracks the real purchasing power gap between what wages have grown and what costs have grown since 2019.
 Source: ABS Wage Price Index (6345.0) and ABS CPI (6401.0).

-In real terms, Australian wages have lost approximately 1.3 cents in the dollar of purchasing power since 2019.
-The gap is larger for housing (+30%), energy (+49%) and insurance (+51%).
+In real terms, Australian wages have lost purchasing power since 2019, and the gap is larger in housing, energy and insurance than in the headline CPI basket.

 Source: ABS Wage Price Index 6345.0 (quarterly, June 2019 base), ABS CPI 6401.0, Fair Work Commission.
 WPI measures wage rates excluding bonuses; it measures the price of labour, not average earnings.
 Real wage figures updated quarterly following ABS release.
 See RBA scenario engine →

-What the AHI measures.
+Methodology — effective April 2026What the AHI measures.
 The Australian Household Index is a weekly composite measure of household financial conditions in Australia.
 It publishes three headline measures: the AHI Score — overall household financial stress, combining cost pressure, formal financial outcomes, and leading indicators of future conditions; the Cost Pressure Index — what Australian households are paying for essential goods and services relative to 2019 pre-pandemic baselines; and the Stress Cycle Gap — the distance between cost pressure and composite financial stress.
 A positive gap means households are absorbing cost pressure without yet cascading into formal financial failure.

 Data sources.
 Every signal in the AHI architecture is sourced from primary Australian government and regulatory data.
 The platform draws exclusively from: the Australian Bureau of Statistics (CPI, Housing Expenditure Survey, Wage Price Index, Lending Indicators, Retail Trade, National Accounts); the Reserve Bank of Australia (Financial Stability data, credit and charge card statistics, business conditions surveys, monetary policy data); the Australian Energy Regulator (Default Market Offer pricing, energy hardship data); the Australian Prudential Regulation Authority (mortgage arrears, banking system stress indicators); and the Australian Financial Security Authority (personal insolvency statistics).
 The AHI does not use commercial surveys, bank-sponsored research, or any data source with a commercial interest in the findings.
 No licensed data is used anywhere in the model.